nanomsg/nng/docs/reference/src/util/nng_id_map.md

 allocate a numeric identifier from a pool of unused identifiers.

 Identifiers are allocated in increasing order, without reusing old identifiers until the largest possible identifier is allocated.
 After wrapping, only identifiers that are no longer in use will be considered.
-No effort to order the availability of identifiers based on when they were freed is made.
+No effort is made to order the availability of identifiers based on when they were freed.[^1]

+[^1]:
+    The concern about possibly reusing a recently released identifier comes into consideration after the range has wrapped.
+Given a sufficiently large range, this is unlikely to be a concern.

 An initial table is allocated with `nng_id_map_alloc()`, which takes the lowest legal identifier in _lo_, and the largest legal identifier in _hi_.
 The new table is returned in _map_p_, and should be used as the _map_ argument to the rest of these functions.

-****
-As a special convenience, if these are specified as zero, then a full range of 32-bit identifiers is assumed.
+If these _lo_ and _hi_ are both zero, then a full range of 32-bit identifiers is assumed.[^2]

+[^2]:
-If identifiers larger than or equal to 2^32^ are required, then both _lo_ and _hi_ must be specified with the exact values desired.
+    Consequently, if identifiers larger than or equal to 2<sup>32</sup> are required, then both _lo_ and _hi_ must be specified with the exact values desired.
-****

 The _flags_ argument is a bit mask of flags for the table.
-If `NNG_MAP_RANDOM` is specified, then the starting point for allocations is randomized, but subsequent allocations will then be monotonically increasing.
+If {{i:`NNG_MAP_RANDOM`}} is specified, then the starting point for allocations is randomized, but subsequent allocations will then be monotonically increasing.
 This is useful to reduce the odds of different instances of an application using the same identifiers at the same time.

 The `nng_id_get()` function returns the value previously stored with the given identifier.